Managing Side Effects and Supportive Care

 Managing pain

 Relieving pain is important throughout your breast cancer care.
-Let your health care provider know about any pain or discomfort you have.
+Let your health care team know about any pain or discomfort you have.

 The goal of pain management is to give the most pain relief with the least amount of medication (to limit side effects).